Bot Settings tab gives a general overview of the bot with the possibility to define the following:

-- Language – you can choose between the following options: English, Spanish, Croatian, Portuguese, Arabic, Other (Latin) and Other (non-Latin).
-All languages except English can be changed after selection.
-And only English supports NER (Named Entity Recognition).
+- Language - choose between the following options: English, Spanish, Croatian, Portuguese, Arabic, Other (Latin), and Other (non-Latin).
+If English selected, this cannot be changed after saving.
+Spanish and Portuguese with NER enabled cannot be changed after saving.
+None NER-enabled languages can be changed after saving.
+Only English, Spanish and Portuguese support NER (Named Entity Recognition).

 - Escape Phrases - are used to send the user back to the dialog with intent Default (used when the intent is not recognized).
 You can add more than one phrase considering what is the most common way for your end users to leave conversations.
 Use Enter key to save the value.

-Session Re-engagement – use it to send a reminder to the end user that the session is about to expire.
-The minute values for each option will depend on the previously selected time period in Session timeout (max. value is 1 hour).
+- Session Re-engagement – use it to send a reminder to the end user that the session is about to expire.
+The time values for each option will depend on the previously selected time period in Session timeout.

 ►In-dialog message is triggered when the user has stopped replying to the bot while inside a dialog (where the chatbot expects a return message, as in Attribute or Process User Input element)